 Strategic Targets Strategies Performance Indicators Objectives Good Administrative Train Human Resources Officers on Public service Acts Good service delivery Governance and services and good Train Registry assistants and other office assistants on Good service delivery in the councils Administrative governance improved record keeping registry Services from 85% to 95% by Plan Human Resources Forecast Employees supply managed Enhanced June 2025 Asses the Council Offices requirements; allocate funds in the budget and establish maintenance and repair plan The council Office Building repaired Conduct training on to heads of departments and sections on minutes responses Number of wards with timely response on minutes Prepare action plan on Councils Vehicles service and insurance Establish 10 vehicles serviced and insured timely Monitoring and evaluation mechanism Set reporting Methods.
-Enhance good governance and Sensitize members and other stakeholders to attend statutory meetings Members and stakeholders attend statutory meetings administrative services from 85% to 95% by Train Ward and Mtaa executives on techniques to prepare and produce reports 30 Ward and Mtaa executives June 2025 Conduct training on good governance to councilors 20 trained councilors Conduct training Monitor performance trend Evaluate performance Provide award Number of employees properly filled And implemented OPRAS and more training
+Enhance good Sensitize members and other stakeholders to attend Members and stakeholders attend governance and statutory meetings statutory meetings administrative services from 85% to 95% by Train Ward and Mtaa executives on techniques to prepare and produce reports 30 Ward and Mtaa executives June 2025 Conduct training on good governance to councilors 20 trained councilors Conduct training Monitor performance trend Number of employees properly filled Evaluate performance Provide award and more training And implemented OPRAS and more daming

-D. Quality and quantity of socio-economic services and infrastructure Increased.
+D. Quality and quantity of socio-economic services andinfrastructure Increased.